yuchsiao/caplet/README.md

 Quickstarts
 -----------

-`caplet` consists of three parts: **`caplet_gds2geo`, `caplet_geo`, and `caplet_solver`**, each of which, respectively, processes layout `gds' files into geometry `.geo` files, generates basis function files `.qui` or `.caplet`, and extracts and prints performance and capacitance matrices on screen.
+`caplet` consists of three parts: `caplet_gds2geo`, `caplet_geo`, and `caplet_solver`, each of which, respectively, processes layout `.gds` files into geometry `.geo` files, generates basis function files `.qui` or `.caplet`, and extracts and prints performance and capacitance matrices on screen.
 Each program takes the output file of the previous stage as input.

 **1. `caplet_gds2geo`:** transforms binary GDSii layout files into ascii geometry definitions, including squares and polygons.
 The generated geometry files end with `.geo` extension.
 This program needs an additional file to specify the elevation of each metal layer and connection relationship between layers and vias.
 The usage is as the following: